By using this site, you agree to the Privacy Policy and Terms of Use.

 A higher credit score ensures a high chance of getting loan approval.
 The credit bureau makes the credit report.

-A credit bureau (also known as a consumer credit reporting agency) gathers and packages information about your credit history from banks, other financial institutions, and other sources such as courthouses and the Office of the Superintendent of Bankruptcy.
+A credit bureau (a consumer credit reporting agency) gathers and packages information about your credit history from banks, other financial institutions, and other sources such as courthouses and the Office of the Superintendent of Bankruptcy.

 Credit bureaus compile and evaluate consumer credit records, which are used to calculate credit ratings.